 Subsection (a) lists a number of factors that the trier of fact is to consider in determining the amount of a punitive award, assuming that evidence has been admitted on the particular factor.
 This list is not exclusive as the last factor states that any other evidence relevant to the amount of the award may be considered.
-For example, it may be relevant that the defendant either does or does not have liability insurance that would cover a punitive award.
-The Act does not take a position on the issue of whether this information should be admitted at the phase of the trial that deals with the amount of any punitive award.
 What the Act does do, however, is to attempt to list those factors which are relatively noncontroversial and which would probably come into play in most cases involving a claim for punitive damages.
+In fact, the first three factors are essentially the same as the three guide posts that the Supreme Court of the United States recently utilized in reviewing the constitutionality of a punitive damage award in BMW of North America, Inc. v.
+Gore, supra.

-It should be noted that the Section 6(b) limits the amount of punitive damages that may be awarded against a legal entity, such as a corporation, or other principal to any unwarranted economic gain, where the entity is held liable for such damages on the basis of a principal-agent relationship.
-In an action brought solely on the basis of Section 6(b), the only evidence that would be admissible for the purpose of establishing a punitive award would be that under paragraph (3) of Section 7(a).
-This limitation does not apply to corporate liability based on the doctrine of respondeat superior arising out of a master-servant relationship.
+It should be noted that Section 6(c) limits the amount of punitive damages that may be awarded against a legal entity, such as a corporation, or other principal to any unwarranted economic gain, where the entity is held liable for such damages on the basis of a principal-agent relationship that involves policymaking authority.
+In an action brought solely on the basis of Section 6(c), the only evidence that would be admissible for the purpose of establishing a punitive award would be that under paragraph (5) of Section 7(a).

 Subsection (b) deals with a situation where the enacting jurisdiction has legislation that may limit an award of punitive damages in certain situations.
-If the enacting State has such legislation, subsection (b) states that it also governs the amount of the award.
-For example, if the enacting State has legislation requiring that the punitive damages be no more than three times the compensatory damages or that the punitive damages shall not exceed a particular figure, such as \$250,000, that type of limitation would not be negated solely by the enactment of the Model Punitive Damages Act.
+If the enacting State has such legislation, subsection (b) states that it governs the amount of any award made under the authority of such a statute.
+For example, if the enacting State has legislation stating that any award of punitive damages shall not exceed a particular figure, such as \$250,000, in a medical malpractice action, that type of limitation would not be negated by the enactment of the Model Punitive Damages Act.
+Similarly, a statute requiring a tripling of compensatory damages would not be affected by the Act.
+On the other hand, other provisions of the Model Act may apply to such actions if there is no conflict between the Act and the other statute.